 Riding Instructor – Lea Haven

 Lea Haven ventured to Florida in 1988 from Bradford, PA.
 She and her husband Jim have owned their own general contacting company since 1999.
 She was blessed with a hubby who was very handy with a hammer and built her a barn in Golden Gate Estates on 5.5 acres.
 She loves to start her day with a walk down to the barn to hear the greetings from her two horses.
 Lea is very family orientated and loves to spend time with her two sons as well as her two grandchildren.Lea holds a certification as a medical assistant and a Bachelor’s Degree in Construction Management.
 She worked for a construction company in Naples, FL for several years and also coached soccer for over 12 years.
 Life called for a change of pace when she lost her job in 2001.
 Her love of horses drew her to NTRC as a volunteer.
 She spent 2-3 days a week helping with program, cleaning stalls, and exercising the program horses.
-Lea went on to obtain her NARHA instructor certification in 2003 and also took on the role of NTRC’s equine manager.Lea never had the opportunity to own her own horse until she moved to Florida.
+Lea went on to obtain her PATH instructor certification in 2003 and also took on the role of NTRC’s equine manager.Lea never had the opportunity to own her own horse until she moved to Florida.
 She enjoyed occasional rides as child, but did not break into the riding world until later in life.
 Lea connected with her first horse Carbon Copy “CC” who taught her confidence and an understanding of the equine world.
 Eventually, Lea bought a second horse DC Sensation, and the pair has worked their way up to First Level in the world of Dressage.

 NTRC is very happy to have this hard working gal aboard our team.
-She is not only a great instructor, but she is also our Barn & Property Manager.

 Riding Instructor – Wayne Hemstead